-One of over 50 First Fleeters buried in the parish of St. John’s, Parramatta and one of only 17 First Fleeters with memorials buried at the cemetery.
-Deborah was a convict transported with the First Fleet per Prince of Wales (1788).
-On arrival, she married fellow St. John’s First Fleeter, John Herbert.
-Though Deborah can claim Australia’s first domestic violence case to be brought before the Courts, the couple remained together and had a large family.
+DEBORAH HERBERT (née DEBORAH ELLAM) is one of over fifty First Fleeters buried in the parish of St. John’s, Parramatta and one of only seventeen of those First Fleeters who have memorials in the cemetery.
+DEBORAH arrived with the First Fleet as a convict per Prince of Wales (1788).
+On arrival, she married fellow St. John’s First Fleeter, JOHN HERBERT.
+Though DEBORAH can claim Australia’s first domestic violence case to be brought before the Courts, the couple remained together and had a large family.

 - Alternate: DEBORAH ELAM